Key takeaways

 There are many building entry systems on the market these days, so choosing the right one for your commercial property can feel overwhelming.

-Here are the four main types of door entry systems:
+Here are the four main types of business access control systems:

 1. Video intercom systems